kudobuilder/kudo/keps/draft-20190516-KUDO-package-manager.md

 That would have the advantage that for distribution the opinionated structure within the `.tgz` file is not so much of importance and can be subject to change without breaking other assumptions.

-The `/kafka/2.2.0` folder (with whatever underlying structure) would be zipped to `kafka-2.2.0.tgz` and made available through any HTTP Server (or later KUDO Registry with any Storage Backend), e.g. like on Google Cloud Storage:
+The `/kafka/2.2.0` folder (with whatever underlying structure) would be zipped to `kafka-2.2.0.tgz`, where `2.2.0` is the current SemVer version of the package.
+This is then made available through any HTTP Server (or later KUDO Registry with any Storage Backend), e.g. like on Google Cloud Storage:

 ```bash
 /index.yaml